Easy Vegan Coconut Lentil Curry

 Step Four

-After 35 minutes add the coconut milk and lime juice.
+After 35 minutes, add the coconut milk, chickpeas, and lime juice or lemon juice.
 Return to a simmer for a few minutes.

-Serve with your favorite gluten-free bread, flatbread, or with Indian Yellow Rice.
+Serve with your favorite gluten-free bread, cooked brown rice, fresh cilantro, basmati rice, flatbread, or with Indian Yellow Rice.

 - This recipe is a healthy, nourishing meal.
-Lentils are an amazing food.
-They are full of plant-based protein and are generally easy to digest.
+Lentils are an amazing food full of plant-based protein and are generally easy to digest.

-- This dish has a nice balance of healthy fat, protein, and carbs, making it a perfect meal.
+- This dish has a nice balance of healthy fat, protein, and carbs, making it a well-balanced meal.

-- Most traditional Indian curries use cream, but this recipe uses full-fat coconut milk to make it dairy-free.
+- Most traditional Indian curries use cream, but this recipe uses full-fat coconut milk to make it dairy-free (it’s a great non-dairy heavy cream substitute).

-- Check the lentils for rocks before rinsing.
+- Check the lentils for small rocks or debris before rinsing.

 - I recommend using curry powder for this recipe.
 But, if you don’t have it, you can use a blend of cumin, coriander, and turmeric instead.

-I recommend using brown or green lentils.
+I recommend using brown or green lentils for this recipe.
 They hold their shape best when cooking.
 In a pinch, you can use red lentils, but the texture of the curry will be a bit mushier.

-You can use 1/4 teaspoon each of ground turmeric, coriander, and ground cumin instead.
+You can use 1/4 teaspoon each of ground turmeric, ground coriander, and ground cumin instead.
+You could also use garam masala, cayenne pepper, fresh ginger, black pepper, or an Indian spice blend, if you prefer.

 Yes, but the recipe won’t be as flavorful.